Is the correction of unequal labia okay?

 From what age can a labia correction be carried out?

 The patient’s quality of life is crucial for the timing of the vaginal surgery.
 It is often difficult for outsiders to understand the suffering.
 Without medical training and many years of experience, neither the type nor the severity of a malformation can be assessed.
-Insecurity or fear of sexual contact can affect self-esteem and be very stressful.
+Insecurity or fear of sexual contact can affect self-confidence and be very stressful.

 Before treating young women, the consent of both parents is essential.
 The careful risk assessment usually takes place in at least two meetings.
 Especially in the case of minors, it can be helpful for those affected and the parents to obtain a second opinion.
 The size and shape of the labia change only slightly after puberty.
 A labia correction can therefore be carried out for the first time before the age of 18 in justified exceptional cases.